teloxide/teloxide/README.md

 </div>

 ### Dialogues management
-A dialogue is described by an enumeration, where each variant is one of possible dialogue's states.
-There are also _subtransition functions_, which turn a dialogue from one state to another, thereby forming a [FSM].
+A dialogue is described by an enumeration where each variant is one of possible dialogue's states.
+There are also _transition functions_, which turn a dialogue from one state to another, thereby forming a [FSM].

 [FSM]: https://en.wikipedia.org/wiki/Finite-state_machine

-Below is a bot, which asks you three questions and then sends the answers back to you.
+Below is a bot that asks you three questions and then sends the answers back to you.
 First, let's start with an enumeration (a collection of our dialogue's states):

 ([dialogue_bot/src/dialogue/mod.rs](./examples/dialogue_bot/src/dialogue/mod.rs))
 ```rust,ignore